What is DassFlow ?

 You are not a research scientist ?
 Go directly to the real data examples: rivers and glaciers (menu on the left).

 DassFlow is a computational platform for numerical

 simulation of free surface flows (both shallow flows models and mobile free-surface).
-It is designed
+Its significant features are the following.

-DassFlow platform includes few computational codes : DassFlow-2DShallow (2d shallow-water models, FV schemes), DassFlow-3D (Stokes like system, FE schemes), and DassFlow-1D (1d SW equations, Saint-Venant, FV schemes).
+DassFlow platform includes the following computational codes : DassFlow-2DShallow (2d shallow-water - FV schemes & 2d ice/lava flow models-multiregimes-FE schemes), DassFlow-3D (Stokes like systems -power law rheology, low inertia-, FE schemes), and DassFlow-1D (Saint-Venant, FV - FD schemes).

 Assimilated data can be combinations of in-situ and remote-sensed observations, either time-series or spatially distributed.

-Applications: river hydraulic (flood plain, low-water), storm surge, tidal waves etc
+Applications: river hydraulic (flood plain, braided rivers, urban areas), storm surge, tidal waves / Glaciers (x-SIA, SSA), lava.

-In addition of the included VDA capabilities (adjoint-based method), this 1D code can be interfaced to sequential data assimilation algorithms (filtering) by employing for example OpenTurns.
+In addition of its VDA capabilities (adjoint-based method), the 1D code can be interfaced to sequential - stochastic methods available e.g. in OpenTurns.